 When the collecting bug bites, it’s a hard — and expensive — passion to shake.
 Some collect salt and pepper shakers, others baseball cards or comic books.
-No matter.
 Your love for your collectibles can make you an expert.
 And expertise offers the ability to buy, sell, trade, consult and advise — all for a profit.

 16. Event planning

 Could you transition from planning kids’ birthday parties to organizing corporate events or weddings?
 Event planning is demanding work.
 But if you’re the super-organized, creative type who sees the big picture and has the people skills to work with everyone from corporate types to bridezillas, you might be able to pull it off.

 Unsure how to get started?
 Post your services on Fiverr.com.
 Although Fiverr gigs may not pay much, you can ask happy customers to write testimonials that you can use on your website and in your marketing.

 Selling used books underwent a revolution because of the internet.
 Prices have been driven way, way down, even for rare and collectible books, one longtime bookseller told me.
 That’s because a customer today needs only to walk into a bookstore with a smartphone to check for a better price elsewhere.

 On the other hand, a bookseller today does not need to maintain a storefront.
 Booksellers can work from home.
 In an article for the Independent Online Booksellers Association, veteran bookseller Vic Zoschak Jr. advises learning the field by attending book fairs and seminars, reading incessantly and joining professional organizations, including the IOBA and the Antiquarian Booksellers’ Association of America.